IABTechLab/uid2docs/docs/guides/integration-prebid.md

 **The publisher is responsible for normalizing and hashing the phone number**.
 Refer to [Normalization and Encoding](../getting-started/gs-normalization-encoding.md) for details on phone number normalization and hashing.

 The UID2 module will encrypt the hash before sending it to the UID2 service.

+## Module storage

+By default the UID2 module will store data using local storage.
+To use a cookie instead, set `params.storage` to "cookie".
+See the [UID2 module documentation](https://docs.prebid.org/dev-docs/modules/userid-submodules/unified2.html#unified-id-20-configuration) for more details.

 ## When to pass DII to the UID2 module